0xumarkhatab/Fluid-Protocol-Research/README.md

 ---

 ## 4. Essential Concepts

+- **Liquidity:**
-- **Liquidity:** Funds available for lending, borrowing, or trading.
+  The total pool of assets available for lending, borrowing, or trading.

+- **Vault:**
-- **Vault:** A secure contract that manages collateral and debt positions.
+  A secure smart contract that manages users’ collateral and debt positions.

+- **Flashloan:**
-- **Flashloan:** A short-term loan that is borrowed and repaid within a single transaction.
+  A short-term loan that is borrowed and repaid within a single transaction, with no upfront collateral required.

+- **fTokens:**
-- **fTokens:** Tokens issued when depositing assets into the liquidity layer, representing a user’s stake and accruing interest over time.
+  Tokens issued when users deposit assets into the liquidity layer, representing their stake and accruing interest over time.

-- **Oracle:** Provides real-time price data for accurate asset valuation.
+- **Oracle:**
-- **Resolver:** Modules that help execute specific tasks (e.g., monitoring vault positions or managing liquidity actions).
+  A service that provides reliable, real-time price data for assets.
+Fluid uses TWAPs (Time-Weighted Average Prices) from sources like Uniswap and Chainlink to ensure accurate pricing.

+- **TWAP (Time-Weighted Average Price):**
+  A method of calculating the average price of an asset over a set period, which helps reduce the impact of short-term price fluctuations and manipulation.

+- **Ticks:**
+  Discrete intervals or "buckets" that group user positions based on their debt-to-collateral ratios.
+For example, a position's "tick" is determined by a formula (such as `ratio = 1.0015^t`), which places similar risk profiles together for more efficient processing.

+- **Branches:**
+  Structures used during the liquidation process to track groups of liquidated positions.
+A branch records the state of a range of ticks, enabling batch processing of liquidations without interacting with individual positions directly.

+- **Smart Debt:**
+  A feature that automatically turns borrowed assets into productive liquidity, allowing users to earn trading fees and interest that help offset borrowing costs—integrated directly into Fluid’s protocol for higher efficiency.

+- **95% LTV (Loan-to-Value):**
+  This means a borrower can borrow up to 95% of the value of their collateral.
+For example, if you have collateral worth $100, you can borrow up to $95.
+This high ratio maximizes borrowing capacity but leaves only a small margin to cover market downturns.

 ---